Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Atlas-Based Formulation of the Orientability Obstruction

 The learned bundle $\mathcal{T}_{\mathcal{A}}$ approximates $TM$ when reconstruction quality is high.
-The robustness of the $\mathbb{Z}/2$ sign cocycle is formalized in Section~\ref{sec:stability}.
-Theorem~\ref{thm:sign-cocycle-stability} establishes cocycle validity under quantitative reconstruction bounds, and Theorem~\ref{thm:w1-agreement} shows agreement with $w_1(TM)$ when the approximate atlas is sufficiently close to a compatible exact atlas.
+The robustness of the $\mathbb{Z}/2$ sign cocycle is formalised in Section~\ref{sec:stability}.
+Theorem~\ref{thm:sign-cocycle-stability} establishes a global cocycle validity result under quantitative reconstruction bounds, Theorem~\ref{thm:local-stability} refines this to a per-triple local statement, and Theorem~\ref{thm:w1-agreement} shows agreement with $w_1(TM)$ when the approximate atlas is sufficiently close to a compatible exact atlas.